hubertrybka/serifs/README.md

       conda activate mldd

 ### Prepare the dataset:
+In order to reatrain the latent classifier, you have to provide an appropriate dataset.
 Put the data into pandas.DataFrame object.
 The dataframe must contain the following columns:

-* 'smiles' - SMILES strings of known ligands.
+* 'smiles' - SMILES strings of known ligands in canonical format.

 * 'fps' - Klekota&Roth or Morgan (radius=2, nBits=2048) fingerprints of the ligands.
         The fingerprints have to be saved as ordinary pthon lists, in **dense format** (a list of ints designating the indices of **active bits** in the original fingerprint).